- What is the NCARB Certificate?

 - What is the difference between applying for licensure as a foreign-educated applicant and applying for certification through the foreign architect path?

 As a foreign architect applying for NCARB certification, you will likely not need an EESA evaluation, and you can complete the AXP without meeting the five-year reporting requirement for AXP experience.
 You will still need to pass the ARE.
 Once you are certified, you can use your NCARB Certificate to apply for licensure in a jurisdiction that accepts the foreign architect path.
+Details about these requirements can be found in the Certification Guidelines.

 - What are the requirements for NCARB certification?